- General Info

 Our third party administrator, CCMSI, administers all workers’ compensation claims and will follow up with the employee.
 The Workers’ Compensation Coordinator will also follow up with the employee.
 The supervisor should forward any updates received by the employee to the Workers' Compensation Coordinator.

-Those employees who receive care at NE Baptist Occupational Health Center, will have updates and return to work forms automatically completed and sent to the Workers' Compensation Coordinator.
+Those employees who receive care at BID-Needham Occupational Health Services, will have updates and return to work forms automatically completed and sent to the Workers' Compensation Coordinator.

 If the employee is disabled for twenty days or less, workers’ compensation benefits shall only be paid from the sixth day.
 Days one through five shall be paid from the employee’s accrued sick leave benefits.
 If, however, the disability extends for a period of twenty-one days or more, compensation shall be paid from the first day.